pingcap/docs-cn/v2.1/how-to/troubleshoot/tidb-lightning.md

 ---
-title: TiDB-Lightning Troubleshooting
+title: TiDB Lightning Troubleshooting
-summary: Learn about common errors and solutions of TiDB-Lightning.
+summary: Learn about common errors and solutions of TiDB Lightning.
 category: how-to
 ---

-# TiDB-Lightning Troubleshooting
+# TiDB Lightning Troubleshooting

 When Lightning encounters an unrecoverable error, it exits with nonzero exit code and leaves the reason in the log file.
 Errors are typically printed at the end of the log.
 You can also search for the string `[error]` to look for non-fatal errors.